muratk5n/thirdwave/en/index.md

-According to Taggeschau, Morocco should become the leading producer of green hydrogen in Africa by 2025, while the KfW German Development Bank is financing the construction of a green hydrogen production plant for an amount of 300 million euros.
+According to Taggeschau, Morocco should become the leading producer of green hydrogen in Africa by 2025, while the KfW German Development Bank is financing the construction of a green hydrogen production plant for an amount of 300 million euros"

 ---